rtreacy87/git-notes/repo-migration/wiki/wiki-01-introduction-prerequisites.md

    - Write access to both source and destination repositories
    - Permission to force-push to protected branches (if applicable)
    - Ability to temporarily disable branch policies (if needed)
+   - For Azure DevOps setup, refer to our [Azure DevOps Setup Guide](./azure-devops-setup.md)

 4. **Backup Solution**
    - Method to create full backups of both repositories before starting